oatmealandcoffee/ASDictionary/README.md

 This subroutine offers examples of syntax and functionality.
 This combined with the MakeDictionary() subroutine makes for a fully working script.

-**`MakeDictionary() -- as OCDictionary`**
+**`MakeDictionary() -- as ASDictionary`**

 If Script Objects are to be used, they need to be declared and returned, and that is all this subroutine does.
-This contains the entire OCDictionary declaration, so just copy and paste into your script and call with the simple set testDictionary to MakeDictionary() of me
+This contains the entire ASDictionary declaration, so just copy and paste into your script and call with the simple set testDictionary to MakeDictionary() of me

 **`hasKey(aKey) -- (object) as boolean`**